Fortinet Firewall Live!

 «IP Addressing and Subnetting : Configure ...

-Routing is an essential component in computer networking, as it ensures data gets from its source to the right place.
-Routing and Routed protocols are the sub-concepts in routing.
+Routing is essential to computer networking because it makes sure data gets from its source to the right place.
+However, distinguishing between routing protocols and routed protocols is crucial to comprehending routing as its whole.

-Furthermore, if you are interested in earning a networking certification like CCNA or CCNP, you can check out our networking courses.
+Furthermore, if you are interested in learning more about networking, you can check out our IT infrastructure courses.

 What Are Routing Protocols?